 This is a significant vote of confidence in the sector and a sign that private credit managers have established themselves as a credible mainstream option for investors, in the same way that they have established themselves as a mainstream finance option for borrowers.

 While the fundamentals driving the growth of private credit remain strong, the factors supporting that growth are facing several tests.
 The market remains extremely competitive with private credit managers working ever harder to compete for deal flow.
 This dynamic is evident in the continued pressure on deal terms, as well as the growing use of leverage in some parts of the market.
 Private credit managers are mindful that we are getting ever closer to the top of the credit cycle, if not the economic one.

 As we look ahead to 2019, we and the industry practitioners are thinking hard about the risks that may lie ahead, not just for individual portfolios but for the sector as a whole.
 Our performance during a period of economic stress is likely to shape borrower, investor and policymaker attitudes towards private credit for years to come.
 Our ability as an industry to maintain good financial discipline and communicate not just with our immediate stakeholders but also the general public during this period will be a determining factor in ensuring a sustainable future for the asset class.
 This research aims at such an honest and transparent engagement on the part of managers and members of the ACC with the broader market and society at large.

-Deputy CEO, Alternative Credit Council
+Deputy CEO, Global Head of Government Affairs and Global Head of the Alternative Credit Council

 Chairman Alternative Credit Council and President Cheyne Capital